 This report is an exposition of decision lists and threshold decision lists.
-A version of this is to appear as a chapter in a book on Boolean functions, but the report itself is relatively self-contained.
 The key areas explored are the representation of Boolean functions by decision lists and threshold decision lists; properties of classes of decision list; and algorithmic questions associated with decision lists.